 The following organizations provide further information:

-- Turner Syndrome Society of the US -- www.turnersyndrome.org
+- Turner Syndrome Society of the United States: www.turnersyndrome.org

 Please see information on the individual conditions.
 The prognosis depends on the specific cause of intersex.
 With understanding, support, and appropriate treatment, overall outlook is excellent.

 If you notice that your child has unusual genitalia or sexual development, discuss this with your health care provider.

 Donohoue PA.
 Disorders of sex development.
 In: Kliegman RM, Stanton BF, St Geme JW III, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 588.

 Wherrett DK.
 Approach to the infant with a suspected disorder of sex development.
 Pediatr Clin North Am.
 2015;62(4):983-99.
 PMID: 26210628 www.ncbi.nlm.nih.gov/pubmed/26210628.

 Review Date: 7/10/2015